 - comprehensive sexuality education, STI and HIV pre- and post-test counselling;

-- interventions targeted at key and vulnerable populations, such as adolescents, sex workers, men who have sex with men and people who inject drugs.
+- interventions targeted at key populations, such as sex workers, men who have sex with men and people who inject drugs; and

 In addition, counselling can improve people’s ability to recognize the symptoms of STIs and increase the likelihood they will seek care or encourage a sexual partner to do so.
 Unfortunately, lack of public awareness, lack of training of health workers, and long-standing, widespread stigma around STIs remain barriers to greater and more effective use of these interventions.

 When used correctly and consistently, condoms offer one of the most effective methods of protection against STIs, including HIV.
 Female condoms are effective and safe, but are not used as widely by national programmes as male condoms.